Integrations

 Grafana dashboards

-Connect Grafana to the Uptime API with an API key and build custom uptime dashboards.
+Connect Grafana to the Uptime API with an API key and import a complete analytics dashboard.
 Every request is scoped to the API key owner, so Grafana can only read that account’s resources.

 What this supports